skywind3000/z.lua/README.md

   Since the last segment of a path is always easier to be recalled, it is sane to give it higher priority.
 You can also achieve this by typing `"z space$"` in both methods, but `"z wo"` is easier to type.

+  Tips for rule No.2:

-  Tips: If you want your last query not only to match the last segment of the path, append '$' as the last query. eg. `"z wo $"`.
+  - If you want your last query not only to match the last segment of the path, append '$' as the last query. eg. `"z wo $"`.
+  - If you want your last query not to match the last segment of the path, append '/' as the last query. eg. `"z wo /"`.

 - cd to the existent path if there is no match: